zhang314159265/sas/README.md

 # Scratch

 - TODO: convert xx.s to elf using sas

-- TODO: use relocation to handle label patch
+  - primesieve
+  - `mersenne_number`
+  - `harmonic_number`
+  - calc24

 - TODO: support all the assembly instructions in `test_jit_*`
   - `mersenne_number`
   - `harmonic_number`
   - `calc24`

+- TODO: use relocation to handle label patch
 - TODO: think about how to do codegen to handle instructions.

-- TODO: gradually use mnemonic for opcode in text code
 - TODO: be able to do relocation for circular calls with cycle size > 1
   - f -> f -> f .. has cycle size 1
   - f -> g -> f .. has cycle size 2